 TinyPNG (by Tinify) is a free image optimization service built for developers and designers.
-It uses smart lossy compression to reduce JPEG, PNG, WebP, and AVIF file sizes by up to 80% with no visible quality loss.
+It utilizes smart lossy compression to reduce the file sizes of JPEG, PNG, WebP, and AVIF files by up to 80% with no visible quality loss.
 That means faster load times, better SEO, and lower bandwidth.

 You can compress, convert, and resize images via a clean web interface or integrate it into your workflow with the API.
+The platform also provides an image CDN for fast global delivery of optimized assets.
 SDKs are available for Python, Node.js, PHP, Java, Ruby, and .NET.
 WordPress plugin included, plus plenty of community-driven integrations.

 No tuning, no noise, Tinify just works.
 Whether you're optimizing a handful of images or processing millions, it scales effortlessly.
 All plans include a generous free tier, and support is quick when you need it.